 - Pay attention to strap placement and tightness: Strap heights will change depending on rear or forward facing seats.
 In a rear facing seat, straps should be at or below the child’s shoulders.
 Forward facing seats should have straps at or above the child’s shoulders.
 The chest clip should also be adjusted so that it is aligned with the child’s underarms.
 Do the pinch test to determine if the straps are tight enough: if you can pinch the strap fabric, they are too loose.

-- Replace seats after any accident: You've just walked away from a minor fender bender.
-Your kids were in the car, but you don't see any damage to the seats.
-They're probably fine, right?
-Maybe -- but maybe not.
-The National Highway Traffic Safety Administration says that car seats may not need to be replaced after a minor crash, but many car seat manufacturers still recommend a replacement, so you should do so if you are able to.
+- Replace seats after any accident: You’ve just walked away from a minor fender bender.
+Your kids were in the car, but you don’t see any damage to the seats.
+They’re probably fine, right?
+Maybe — but maybe not.
+The National Highway Traffic Safety Administration says that car seats may not need to be replaced after a minor crash.
+However, many car seat manufacturers still recommend a replacement, so you should do so if you can.
 Insurance companies should replace car seats at no cost to you as long as you request that they do it.
-If they are not forthcoming with a replacement, most common after a minor accident with no visible damage to the car seat, it may be helpful to show them documentation from your car seat's manufacturer that a replacement is recommended in any crash.
+If they are not forthcoming with a replacement, most common after a minor accident with no visible damage to the car seat, it may be helpful to show them documentation from your car seat’s manufacturer that a replacement is recommended in any crash.

 - Set a good example: Encourage children to use their car seats and avoid unbuckling them by modeling good seat belt use.
 Always use your seat belt when in your vehicle and avoid placing the straps under your arms or otherwise not as they are intended.